mkyleUD/Caviness-HPC-Shell/setup.md

 we are suggesting that all Windows users install and use PuTTY.

 **Download PuTTY** from [UDeploy](https://udeploy.udel.edu/software/putty-with-xming/).
-You might also want to download WinSCP, but that will not be needed for the workshop or covered in this setup.
+You might also want to download WinSCP, but it will not be needed for the workshop or covered in this setup.

 **Install PuTTY**
 ***Note:*** This will require administrator privileges on your computer .